 Dick Turpin is said to have concealed himself in Gilwell’s woodland during the 1730s – but the legendary highwayman is said to have concealed himself in more places than Henry VIII is supposed to have built hunting lodges.

-The lodge was rebuilt in the late 18th century as the White House (shown in the photograph above* and marked with a pin on the map below), with landscaped gardens adorned by a stone balustrade from old London Bridge.
+The lodge was rebuilt in the late 18th century as the White House (shown in the photograph above* and located exactly at the centre of the map below), with landscaped gardens adorned by a stone balustrade from old London Bridge.
 The extravagance helped to bankrupt its owner and the Crown seized the property in 1812 and sold it at auction.

 The White House had fallen into dereliction when WF de Bois Maclaren bought it in 1919 for £10,000 and presented it to the Scout Association.

 In 1945 the association significantly extended the park north-eastwards with the acquisition of Gilwellbury (shown in the photograph below*) and its adjoining land.
 Gilwellbury is now used as staff accommodation and the rest of Gilwell Park consists entirely of scout facilities: primarily adventure sites and the like but also administrative offices.

 Among the park’s features are the ‘bomb-hole’, which was created by a Second World War air raid and enlarged to form a canoeing lake, and the Buffalo Lawn, which has a small bronze buffalo given by the Boy Scouts of America.

 The almost endless list of amenities includes a swimming pool, rifle range, climbing wall, zip wire, archery field and a sensory trail.
 Go karting, grass sledging, rafting and kayaking are among the other activities on offer.
 There are outdoor and indoor chapels, a synagogue, a Buddhist sala (a gift from the Boy Scouts of Thailand) and a Muslim prayer area (and plans for a mosque).